oliverxu42/COMP39-9900/Week01.md

 ```
 Name: Oliver Xu (z5310488@ad.unsw.edu.au)
 Degree + year: 5th year Aerospace Engineering/Computer Science
-Fun fact: I can name most passenger planes that you see at the airport!
 Experience: Full stack web developement, CSE Tutor since 2021 - COMP1531 and COMP6080.
 Completed COMP3900 in 24T1!
 ```
 Now your turn!
 What are you hoping to gain out of this course?

 ## ℹ️ Course Info

-- All course content will be hosted on [Moodle](https://moodle.telt.unsw.edu.au/course/view.php?id=84384)
+- All course content will be hosted on [Moodle](https://moodle.telt.unsw.edu.au/course/view.php?id=86768)
 - Communication will be via Microsoft Teams (which you will soon/should have been added to)
-- You can get help via the [Edstem forum](https://edstem.org/au/courses/16599/discussion/)
+- You can get help via the [Edstem forum](https://edstem.org/au/courses/19150/discussion/)

 ## 👨‍👩‍👦 Expectations